theprivateer/theprivateer.github.io/_posts/2023-06-26-ai-fatigue.md

 ---
 layout: post
-section: content
 title: AI Fatigue
 date: 2023-06-26
-_description: This is your first blog post.
 ---

 It seems that every other tech story or product launch is about AI, and I'm getting kind of bored of it.